 5) Once the cakes are baked, leave to cool on a wire rack.

 6) To make the Cream Cheese Frosting – Please see this new post about cream cheese frosting – it is more up to date and more fail safe! – With a stand mixer/electric whisk, beat the room temperature/softened butter for a couple of minutes so its really smooth.
-Fold through the the cream cheese so its really supple and smooth.
+Fold through the the cream cheese so its combined, or beat on a low speed.
 Stir in the Vanilla extract.

 7) Gradually add in the Icing Sugar till its all combined – try not to beat too hard, you’ll want to do this bit by hand.
 I add usually about 500g, you want to add enough for it to be firm.

 8) Even your cakes out by cutting the tops off (if they’re uneven in the first place) layer on 1/3 of the Frosting, smooth it over, and add the other one on top – and add 1/3 more frosting.
 Finally, smooth the last 1/3 of frosting round the edges as well, and sprinkle on some cake crumbs to give the classic red velvet finish!

 Tips and Ideas